 words Al Woods

 You have probably been toying with the idea of setting up your business.
-Initially, you held back on venturing, mainly with the idea of first concentrating on your employment.
+Initially, you held back on venturing, mainly with the concept of first concentrating on your employment.

 Then, perhaps things took a turn for the worst, and you lost your job.
 Sometimes, maybe you are tired of living with a small income, and you want to increase your earnings.
 Better still, you hope to set up your firm and capitalize on your skills.